 - A. But I hope in the Lord Jesus is like saying "If the Lord is willing."
-Rather than the expression I hope standing by itself, the grounds and source of his hope are specified. - B. In Philippians, Paul speaks of many important things in the Lord: - † Here he hoped in the Lord. - † He trusted in the Lord.
-2:24 - † Epaphroditis was to be received in the Lord.
-2:29 - † Saints are to rejoice in the Lord.
-3:1 - † Paul gloried in the Lord.
-3:3 - † Paul urged the Philippians to stand fast in the Lord.
-4:1 - † Two ladies were to live in harmony in the Lord.
-4:2 - C. Timothy was present with Paul and he would get some comfort when Timothy returned from seeing them.
-Just knowing how they were would help his heart. - D. Note the relationship between the men was such that Paul could send Timothy.
-It would be difficult to find such a relationship today.

-20 For I have no man likeminded, who will care truly for your state.
+Rather than the expression I hope standing by itself, the grounds and source of his hope are specified. - B. Timothy was present with Paul and he would get some comfort when Timothy returned from seeing them.
+Just knowing how they were would help his heart. - C. Note the relationship between the men was such that Paul could send Timothy.
+It would be difficult to find such a relationship today. - 20 For I have no man likeminded, who will care truly for your state.

-- A. Only Timothy cared a great deal about the Philippians.
-He may have been the only one present to have visited Philippi.
-Timothy had been there, others had not. - B. Timothy modeled putting others first, following the example of Jesus.
+- A. Only Timothy cared that much about the Philippians.
+He may have been the only one present to have visited Philippi. - B. He modeled putting others first, following the example of Jesus.